Bury North (UK Parliament constituency)

 Bury North is a borough constituency in Greater Manchester, created in 1983 and represented in the House of Commons of the UK Parliament.
-With a Conservative majority of 105 votes, it is the most marginal constituency for a sitting MP in the United Kingdom as of the 2019 general election.
+With a Conservative majority of 105 votes, it was the most marginal constituency for a sitting MP in the United Kingdom at the 2019 general election.
+At the 2024 general election, James Frith regained the seat which he had held for Labour from 2017 to 2019.